joaopalmeiro/template-python-package/README.md

 npx degit github:joaopalmeiro/template-python-package --force
 ```

 3. Search for `template-python-package` and replace it with the package name.
+Ignore the template repository URL in the [NOTES.md](NOTES.md) file.
 4. Search for `template_python_package` and replace it with the underscored version of the package name.
 5. Search for `Opinionated Python template for new packages.` and replace it with the (short) package description.
 6. Search for `João Palmeiro` and replace it with the author's name.